bitovi/funcunit/pages/selenium.md

 ### 64-bit Java

 Some users will find Selenium has trouble opening while using 64 bit java (on Windows).
 You will see an error like

 Could not start Selenium session: Failed to start new browser session.

 This is because Selenium looks in the 64-bit Program Files directory, and there is no Firefox there.
 To fix this, change browsers to include the path like this:

-@codestart
-FuncUnit.browsers = ["*firefox C:\\PROGRA~2\\MOZILL~1\\firefox.exe", "*iexplore"]
-@codeend
+    ./js funcunit/open/selenium http://localhost/funcunit.html
+      -browser "*firefox C:\\PROGRA~2\\MOZILL~1\\firefox.exe"

 ### Running From Safari and Chrome